 EC2 Image Builder integrates with AWS Resource Access Manager and AWS Organizations to enable sharing of AMIs across AWS accounts using existing mechanisms.
 Image Builder can modify AMI launch permissions to control which AWS accounts besides the owner are allowed to launch EC2 instances with the AMI.

-EC2 Image Builder provides consistent mechanisms to build, test, and distribute up-to-date Virtual Machine and container images.
-Additionally, in conjunction with AWS VM Import/Export (VMIE), allows you to create and maintain images for Amazon EC2 (AMI) as well as on-premises Microsoft Hyper-V (VHDX), VMware vSphere (VMDK), and Open Virtualization Format (OVF) virtual machines.
+EC2 Image Builder provides consistent mechanisms to build, test, and distribute up-to-date Amazon Machine Images and container images.
+Additionally, in conjunction with AWS VM Import/Export (VMIE), EC2 Image Builder allows you to create and maintain images for Amazon EC2 (AMI) as well as on-premises Microsoft Hyper-V (VHDX), VMware vSphere (VMDK), and Open Virtualization Format (OVF) virtual machines.